elastic/harp/docs/cso/HowTo.md

 `Harp` uses specification documents called `spec` files to determine what to store where.
 These can be formatted as either YAML or JSON.
 The format allows `harp` to validate both the location (based on the directory paths above) and the format of a secret.
 If needed, the `spec` file will instruct `harp` on how to generate a secret based on specific criteria if one does not exist.
 It is possible, with the right syntax, to populate a completely blank `secret store` with all the values needed for a new service deployment automatically.

 The spec file is documented in full in the [https://github.com/elastic/harp/tree/main/samples/onboarding/1-template-engine](Harp Onboarding Docs).
+There is a LOT in there, and we cannot possible cover all the cases in this document.

 ### A Sample set of secrets